lianxxx/multi-label-metrics/README.md

-# multi-label-matric
+# Multi-label-matric
-Designed multi-label metric for python.
+Multi-label metric for python.